Andrea Baronchelli

 I am a Professor of Complexity Science at City, University of London, and also the Token Economy theme lead at The Alan Turing Institute and a Research Associate at the UCL Centre for Blockchain Technologies.

-The results have been published in high impact journals including Science, PNAS, Nature Human Behaviour, Nature Climate Change, Nature Communications, Science Advances and Physical Review Letters, and my work has been supported by a variety of funders including UKRI, PayPal, ESRC, InnovateUK, UK Govt.
+My work has been published in top journals like Nature, Science, PNAS, Nature Human Behaviour, Nature Climate Change, Nature Communications, Science Advances, and Physical Review Letters.
+It has received support from various organizations, including UKRI, PayPal, ESRC, InnovateUK, and the UK Government.
 In 2019, I received the Young Scientist Award for Socio and Econophysics from the German Physical Society.

 Mapping the NFT revolution